 Your home heating accounts for around 62% of your annual energy bill; this includes water heating.
 Heating your home more efficiently is likely to have a positive impact on your energy bills.
 Energy-saving measures include getting a brand-new boiler, home insulation, and draught-proofing.

 A new boiler could help you save around £200 on your annual energy bill.
 Insulating areas such as your walls and loft, could help you save hundreds of pounds a year.
 These measures will not only help you save, but they’ll also improve the quality of heating in your home and make you more comfortable in your living space.
-Find out more on how you can heat your home more efficiently by visiting our Home Heating guide.

 Installing devices such as a smart thermostat and smart meter into your home could provide you with an enhanced level of control over your energy usage.
 Smart thermostats like Nest and Hive allow you to make changes to your heating from anywhere using WIFI control and an interactive phone app.
 You can even create personalised heating schedules.